Stardust-Industries/Education/README.md

-# Education
+# Stardust for Education

 >## Current Version: 1.1.2

-### Welcome to stardust for education!
+### Welcome to Stardust for Education!
 We have just released version *1.0.0* and are very excited!
 ### We have included a full list of features ranging from creating a class for students to qr codes for updating grades with teacher, admin, and student privelleges

 ### prototyped in <a href="https://replit.com">Replit</a>, made with Flask (Python web framework) and a lot of hard work, we are ready for our first release!